Contact us via Facebook

 What is Hate Crime?

-Hate crime and hate incidents are acts of verbal, written or physical abuse, or acts of harassment or intimidation against a person or a group of people because of their perceived personal characteristics.
+Hate crimes and hate incidents include acts of verbal, written, or physical abuse, as well as harassment or intimidation, that target a person or group because of their personal characteristics.
+These may be related to someone’s age, gender, gender identity, race, sexual orientation, disability, religion, or beliefs.

-• Racial abuse – where abuse is targeted at someone’s race, culture, country of origin or immigration status
+• Racial abuse: Harassment or offensive comments aimed at someone’s race, culture, country of origin, or immigration status

-We take hate crime seriously and encourage you to report any incidents to us and the Police immediately.
 Hate crime is a criminal offence.
+We take all incidents of hate crime seriously and encourage you to report any incidents to us and the police right away.

-By reporting incidents, you can get the support you may need and also help to ensure offenders are brought to justice.
-By reporting hate crime, you may also prevent these incidents happening to someone else.
+Reporting hate crime is important, as it helps you get the support you may need and may also help prevent these incidents from happening to someone else.

 Report to North Star

-Our tenants are responsible for ensuring they, members of their household and visitors do not harass or abuse anyone.
+Our tenants are responsible for ensuring that they, their household members, and visitors do not harass or abuse others.

-• Treat all reports of hate crime as high risk
+2. Consider all reports of hate crime as high-risk and respond accordingly.

-• Carry out a full and thorough investigation of all hate crime reported to us
+3. Conduct a thorough investigation of all reported incidents.

-• Agree an action plan and keep you updated
+7. Agree on an action plan with you and keep you updated throughout the process.